vistec-AI/WangchanX/README.md

 ## Acknowledgements

 We would like to thank all codes from XXXX.
 This GitHub is sponsored by VISTEC.

+## Future Plans
+Here are some future plans and what we are doing:
+- Adding model and codes for ORPO.
+Currently, we have codes and preliminary models from the ORPO technique.
+We are planning to release them soon.
+- Thai LLMs benchmark.
+We are planning to create a machine reading comprehension leaderboard for Thai LLMs.
+We are happy for any ideas or contributions from everyone.

 ## License
 ..